Arvind-Kumar-Mahato/myglamm_clone/README.md

 Clone my repository https://github.com/Arvind-Kumar-Mahato/myglamm_clone

-Open that code in your VS code html/index.html
+Open that code in your VS code and put all the file in a single floder.

 Open the index.html on Live server